Anti-anxiety medications and the elderly — the benzodiazepine concern

 The Benzodiazepine Problem

-Benzodiazepines increase fall risk dramatically.
+Benzodiazepines increase fall risk by 40-60% in older adults, according to multiple studies cited by the CDC, and they cause cognitive impairment, physical dependence, and dangerous drug accumulation due to slower metabolism.
 They affect balance and coordination.
 Your parent takes a dose and their body doesn't respond as quickly to balance challenges.
 They're more likely to fall.
 If they do fall, they're on a blood thinner or have osteoporosis, and a fall might be catastrophic.
 Hip fracture, head injury, and subsequent rapid decline.
 This is real danger, not a theoretical maybe.

 They also cause cognitive changes.
 Your parent becomes confused or forgetful.
 They can't remember what they did yesterday.
 They have trouble following conversations.
 They might become more aggressive or irritable.
 These changes are dose-related and reversible if you stop the medication, but while taking it, your parent's thinking is impaired.